-The school currently has 500 pupils (increasing to 625 in Sept 2018).
+The school currently has 624 pupils (623 in 2018/19 school year).
 Excellent progress has been made in all academic and pastoral areas with positive feedback from pupil and parent surveys and school inspector visits.
-Work will continue to monitor this as the school grows its teaching staff and pupils.
+Work will be undertaken to continue to monitor this as the school grows its teaching staff and pupils.